 What Is Self Care And Why Is It Key To Surviving Modern Life?

 How often do you put yourself last?
-We think of self care as “nice to have” or selfish, but it’s essential to staying healthy, happy, and productive.
+We think of self care as “nice to have,” selfish, and expensive.
+Life today is really stressful.
+That’s why self care is essential to staying happy and healthy.
 Here’s what you need to know in order to make self care a regular part of your life.